standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 This guide assumes you have:

 * Installed the latest version of the SHR-CLI software as documented in [CIMPL Setup and Installation](cimplInstall.md).
-* Created set of CIMPL Language files (classes, value sets, and maps) representing your clinical model (see [CIMPL Language Reference Manual](cimpl6LanguageReference.md) for details).
+* Created set of CIMPL Language files (Class, Value Set, and Map) representing your clinical model (see [CIMPL Language Reference Manual](cimpl6LanguageReference.md) for details).
 * Reviewed the [In-Depth Tutorial](cimpl6Tutorial_detail.md).

 ## Overview

 ### Inputs and Outputs

-The CIMPL Tooling, also called SHR-CLI (Standard Health Record Command Line Interface), is the engine that imports a set of inputs, including CIMPL language files, and exports FHIR and other outputs, as shown below:
+The CIMPL Tooling, also called Standard Health Record Command Line Interface (SHR-CLI), is the engine that imports a set of inputs, including CIMPL language files, and exports FHIR and other outputs, as shown below:

 ![CIMPL Tooling Overview](img_cimpl/cli-overview.png)

 The inputs to SHR-CLI include:

-* [CIMPL Language files](cimpl6LanguageReference.md), including class files, value set files, and mapping files that define your clinical information model,
+* [CIMPL Language files](cimpl6LanguageReference.md), including Class, Value Set, and Map files that define your clinical information model,
 * A [Configuration file](#configuration-file) that contains directives to the tooling, and points to other resources,
-* An optional [Content Profile](#content-profile-file) file, which specifies [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) elements and profiling options specific to an IG,
+* An optional [Content Profile](#content-profile-file) file, which specifies [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) **element**s and profiling options specific to an IG,
 * One or more [Front Matter](#front-matter-files) files, which are the narratives and graphics that introduce the IG,
 * [FHIR Examples](#fhir-examples) that are to be included in the IG, and
 * A [Package List](#package-list-file) that has information required for building the IG.